amboar/amboar.github.io/_posts/2023-03-27-openbmc-development-on-an-apple-m1-macbook-pro.md

 ---
 title: OpenBMC Development on an Apple M1 MacBook Pro
 author: Andrew
+redirect_from: /notes/2023/03/27/openbmc-development-on-an-m1-ultra.html
 ---

-I've had an M1 Ultra lying beside me for some time now, waiting for me to find a good workflow and migrate onto it.
+I've had an M1 MacBook Pro Max lying beside me for some time now, waiting for me to find a good workflow and migrate onto it.

 As it turns out, sandbagging on migrating for 6 months or so turned out to be a bit of a blessing.
 The software ecosystem evolved quite a bit from when I first